cloudevents/spec/cloudevents/extensions/loglevel.md

 ## Attributes

-All attributes of this extension are OPTIONAL. however, when using this custom extension you MUST use at-least one of these OPTIONAL attributes.
+All attributes of this extension are OPTIONAL.
+However, when using this custom extension you MUST use at least one of these OPTIONAL attributes.

 ### loglevelname